zeddstech/bnb-eth-wallet-drainer/README.md

 1. the smart contract will foward the data to you to prevent you from being caught

-2. the contract has a 2 hour on average delay for added security
+2. the contract has a 2 hour on average delay for added security it can take up to 48 hours though its randomized

 3. The smart contract is deployed on a custom network for added security it cannot be found by the wallet address the script adds details to a custom blockchain network that will then foward it to you on the bsc network this part is copyrighted